Apicurio/apicurio-registry/README.md

 This project supports several build configuration options that affect the produced executables.

-By default, `mvn clean install` produces an executable JAR with the *dev* Quarkus configuration profile enabled, and *in-memory* persistence implementation.
+By default, `mvn clean install` produces executable JARs for all storage variants with the *dev* Quarkus configuration profile enabled.

 Apicurio Registry supports 4 persistence implementations:
  - In-Memory